 How Certification Differs from a Certificate

-At its core, certification is about lifelong learning.
+Certification is about lifelong learning.
 It is different from a certificate program, which measures learning outcomes associated with a specific course of study at one point in time.
 Certification assesses and recognizes current competencies and knowledge, acquired through work experience, professional development, and education.
 For those who completed graduate programs, that education is instrumental in their education and practice.

 Outside of graduate programs, there are currently limited means to formally demonstrate how student affairs professionals have kept up with emerging trends and new knowledge in the field.
 We may attend conferences, institutes, and webinars, but there is no formal means to assess learning and demonstrate ongoing commitment to learning.
 Certification is designed to assess competencies and knowledge relevant to student affairs practice.

 Student affairs work is complex and evolving.
 “On-the-job experience” informs much of how we learn to do our day-to-day jobs.
 We observe, read, and attend trainings about managing crisis situations, budgeting, facility management, developing and supporting people, and centering equity and inclusion.
 As careers progress, student affairs administrators are often tasked with additional responsibilities and oversight of functional areas for which they may have limited formal training.
-This is common at many small and community colleges and has increased with staffing adjustments during the pandemic.
+This is common at many small and community colleges and increased with staffing adjustments during the COVID-19 pandemic.
 Certification is intended to allow student affairs educators to demonstrate competencies and knowledge in general and functional areas and continue to learn how to improve within them.

 Certification is a voluntary credential for mid-level student affairs educators and above.
 It was developed to benefit individuals, institutions, and the larger student affairs and services profession.